Who Uses Payday Loans the Most?

 By Jessica Easto

 A staggering 5.5 percent of all adults in the United States have used a payday loan in the last five years.
 In 2010, that added up to 12 million Americans.
 Payday loans, also called “cash advance loans,” are advertised as offering borrowers small amounts of money for short amounts of time—with very big interest rates.
+(If you’re interested to learn more about cash advances in particular, check out the OppU article What is a Cash Advance?)
 They are generally used when people need cash quick, and studies have shown that the majority of payday borrowers do not use the funds for unexpected emergencies, as one might think, but for recurring expenses such as rent, groceries, and utilities.

 Because of their high interest rates and strict terms, it can be difficult for borrowers to repay their payday loans, trapping them in a cycle of debt that is difficult to break and making that “short-term” loan more long term than expected.